National Recognition – 1901 to 1912

 Although there was an underlying impetus for economic growth in the United States as the new century opened, the growth was in uneven spurts.
-In 1903, there was a modest national panic with a turn down in stock prices, a rise in short term money rates, occasional bankruptcies, and pressure on bank deposits.
+In 1903, there was a modest national panic with a downturn in stock prices, a rise in short-term money rates, occasional bankruptcies, and pressure on bank deposits.
 During this period, A.G.
-Becker & Co. probably was taking on new issuers as companies scrambled for short term funding.
+Becker & Co. probably was taking on new issuers as companies scrambled for short-term funding.

 The archives for this period include a number of envelopes labeled with a company name written in A.G.
 Becker’s hand.
 The contents were varied - memos, notes, correspondence, financial statements, receipts, and other scraps, up to long legal documents.
 Mr. Becker apparently kept these envelopes readily available in the firm’s vault.
 It would appear that some of the companies were sources of endorsed bills receivable or promissory notes which Becker placed with customer banks and which were paid sometime, but perhaps not at maturity.
 In some cases, Mr. Becker appears to have been working with the issuer as a representative of investors, and/or also as principal.
 Becker’s policy of purchasing paper outright for sale to investors - rather than working as agent with consigned paper - was well in effect by 1900, as was, likely, the straight issuance of promissory notes, as opposed to the earlier practice of endorsing and discounting bills receivable.